cravingsleep/nvim/readme.md

 ### File Finder

 The file finder is provided by [fzf-lua](https://github.com/ibhagwan/fzf-lua).
-The filename should be appear first when searching in deeply nested folders and common folders like `.git` and `node_modules` are automatically ignored.
+The filename should appear first when searching in deeply nested folders and common folders like `.git` and `node_modules` are automatically ignored.

 `fzf-lua` also provides the ability to look at LSP document symbols.